greenhamsam/fresh-jekyll/_posts/2018-01-23-where-to-buy.md

 ## Tech
 Tech is always chasing a hype cycle, which means that buying a good quality device that's a year or two old can snag you pretty good savings (because most people want the NEW SHINY ONE, because NEW AND SHINY).
 But actually, most consumer tech doesn't get THAT much better in a year or two.

 If you need a new laptop, it can be smart to buy a better brand, but second-hand.
-[Second Bite](http://secondbite.co.za/) sells good-quality refurbished Macs at a good price (as far as Macs go).
-[PC Laptops](https://www.pclaptops.co.za/) sells high-quality PCs.
+[Second Bite](http://secondbite.co.za/) sells good-quality refurbished Macs at a decent price (as far as Macs go).
+Try [PC Laptops](https://www.pclaptops.co.za/) for high-quality PCs.

 [The Cell Store](https://www.thecellstore.co.za/product-category/certified-pre-owned/) sells second-hand phones, and they've been tested to make sure that they're in perfect working order.
 You can buy even cheaper tech on [Gumtree](http://gumtree.co.za/), but with no guarantee that stuff will work.
 If you do decide to risk Gumtree, use the escrow service [Shepherd](https://www.paywithshepherd.com/) to protect yourself from scams.